ckfinder/ckfinder-symfony3-bundle/README.md

 CKFinder 3 Bundle for Symfony
 ===============================

+---

+### This package has been deprecated.
+Please use [ckfinder/ckfinder-symfony-bundle](https://github.com/ckfinder/ckfinder-symfony-bundle) instead.

+---

 This repository contains the CKFinder 3 bundle for Symfony.
 If you're looking for bundle for Symfony 2, please refer [here](https://github.com/ckfinder/ckfinder-symfony2-bundle).